wbzdwjsm/pbwired/README.md

     }
 }
 ```
-Start the application, then we can find that all fields in class MyPojo are injected.
+Start the application, then you can find that all fields in class MyPojo are injected.
-This mechanism can work well with LTW.
+#### This mechanism can work well with LTW.
+When you use LTW for @Configurable(And set javaagent to VM options), you need to modify Nothing.

 #### More information about @Configurable, see Google or other SE.